rdybka/vht/README.md

 ![vht header](/data/vht_header.png)
 ## about
-Valhalla Tracker is a MIDI sequencing companion for GNU/Linux audio setups.
+vahatraker is a MIDI sequencing companion for GNU/Linux audio setups.
 Adhering to Unix philosophy, it tries to do one thing well, which, in it's instance boils down to providing the most rebellious of musicians (software-wise,